 Cory holds a Master’s Degree in Public Health (M.P.H.) from the University of New England and a B.S. in biology with a minor in chemistry from Saint Joseph’s College of Maine.

-Cory lives in Austin with his family and their two rescue pets.
+Cory lives in Austin with his wife and their two rescue pets, Bo and Hudson

 Professional & Civic Involvement